backstage/backstage/packages/core-components/api-report.md

 };

 // Warning: (ae-forgotten-export) The symbol "IErrorPageProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "ErrorPage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function ErrorPage(props: IErrorPageProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "ErrorPageClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ErrorPageClassKey = 'container' | 'title' | 'subtitle';

-// Warning: (ae-missing-release-tag) "ErrorPanel" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function ErrorPanel(
   props: PropsWithChildren<ErrorPanelProps>,
 ): JSX.Element;

-// Warning: (ae-missing-release-tag) "ErrorPanelClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ErrorPanelClassKey = 'text' | 'divider';

-// Warning: (ae-missing-release-tag) "ErrorPanelProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ErrorPanelProps = {
   error: Error;